lucyjanetetlow/cdcssg.github.io/_events/2016/family-weekend.md

 Scoliosis (curvature of the spine) is a common problem in children with Cri du Chat.
 Discuss any concerns, experiences, or questions in this group, facilitated by Caspar Hull, osteopath and CdCSSG committee member.

+## Workshop: Challenging Behaviour

+*Pippa McIntyre*

+Many of our children have some challenging behaviour.
+This workshop is to share your experiences, explore techniques and tools to manage behaviour, and learn how to create a positive behaviour support plan for your child.

 ## Workshop: Puberty

 *Caspar Hull*